© Crown copyright 2019

 We recommend that you use form ST3: Statement of truth in support of an application for registration of land based upon lost or destroyed title deeds to accompany form FR1 and form DL.
 This form sets out the framework for the information and evidence you will need to supply.

-In line with our document handling policy only certified copies of form ST3, statutory declarations and other evidence should be lodged with your application.
+In line with our document handling policy only certified copies of form ST3, statutory declarations and other evidence, such as forms ID1 and ID2 should be lodged with your application.
 Once we have made scanned copies of the documents you send to us, they will be destroyed.
 This applies to both originals and certified copies.

 Use of form ST3 is not obligatory, and using it will not guarantee that your application is successful, but it will help you to make sure that none of the requirements set out in detail below has been overlooked.